CaesarXInsanium/AlgorithmsWithCXI/src/linked_lists.md

 # Linked Lists

-this is literally just a chain of elements linked together only by pointers to the next element.
+This is literally just a chain of elements linked together only by pointers to the next element.
 They are only better at insertions and deletions but everything else sucks.

 I think that after some implementations that it is simple a matter of fact of keeping your data and pointer straight

 ## Definition

 Single node in a linked list contains pointer to the data that such pointer owns and a pointer to the next element in the list.
-In order access any element in the list, it must be traversed in its entirety trought each element.
+In order access any element in the list, it must be traversed in its entirety trough teach element.
 Trought such problem can be mitigated.
 Each element is allocated dynamically. ## Singly Linked List

 ### Management Example: Frames